Chat Interface

 Default Model:

 You can fix a default model for this assistant.
-When adding from the Agents page or duplicating an assistant, the initial model will be this one.
-If not set, the initial model will be the global initial model (i.e., Default Assistant Model).
+When adding from the Agents page or copying an assistant, the initial model will be this model.
+If this item is not set, the initial model will be the global initial model (i.e., Default Assistant Model).

 There are two types of default models for assistants: one is the Global Default Chat Model, and the other is the assistant's default model.
-The assistant's default model has higher priority than the global default chat model.
+The assistant's default model takes precedence over the global default chat model.
 If the assistant's default model is not set, then the assistant's default model = the global default chat model.

 Auto-reset Model:

-When enabled - If you switch to another model during use within this topic, creating a new topic will reset the new topic to the assistant's default model.
+When enabled - if another model is switched to during usage within this topic, creating a new topic will reset the new topic's model to the assistant's default model.
 When this item is disabled, the model for a new topic will follow the model used in the previous topic.

-If auto-reset is enabled: When creating Topic 2, the default selected model for Topic 2 will be gpt-3.5-turbo;
+If auto-reset is enabled: when creating Topic 2, Topic 2 will default to gpt-3.5-turbo.

-If auto-reset is not enabled: When creating Topic 2, the default selected model for Topic 2 will be gpt-4o.
+If auto-reset is not enabled: when creating Topic 2, Topic 2 will default to gpt-4o.

 Temperature: